Human resource data (As of December 2021)

 Support to Help Employees Acquire Specialized Knowledge

-In FY2017 and FY2018, DMC created manuals for all divisions to standardize and hand down business activities that depend upon individual knowledge and skills.
-In FY2019, DMC continues improving business activities and revising manuals as needed.
+From FY2018 to FY2020, DMC created manuals for all divisions to standardize and exchange business activities that tend to depend upon individual knowledge and skills.
+In FY2021, DMC continued improving business activities and revising manuals as needed.

 Training for groups at different levels

 DMC Group periodically provides training for groups at different levels through seminars common to all USCO Group companies.
 These include Seminar for Executives, Seminar for Mangers, Seminar for Evaluators, Basic Seminar for Managers, and Global Human Resource Cultivation Seminar for New Employees.
-Through TV conferencing, approximately 50 employees participated in the seminars for target setting.
+In FY2021, the following training was conducted at DMC (nonconsolidated) and the Indonesia Factory.

 Human Resource Development for Global Business